 Is to too much to ask for banks to ensure the direct debits are legitimate?
 At HSBC, you have the option of placing care messages on your account.
 So you can be notified of all direct debits set up – it’s nice to get a letter to tell you there has been direct debit fraud on your account, but that they let it go through anyway – really reassures you that they know what they’re doing.

-This entry was posted on Tuesday, April 16th, 2013 at 10:59 am and is filed under Rants.
+This entry was posted on Tuesday, April 16th, 2013 at 10:59 am and is filed under Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.